Izardo/pands-project-2021/README.md

 <li>outputs a scatter plot of each pair of variables.</ul>
 <li>Use screenshots and images to explain your workings.
 <li>Explain what tools are used in your analysis and how you implemented them.
-<li>Discuss interesting examples of how others have analysed the data set
 <li>Write a conclusion with your findings and insights.
 </ol>